FoxChrisRealTheGit/react-stylux/README.md

 ## Changelog
+**0.2.5**
+* Added FlatButton1 for intial button testing and integration
+* Added componentDidMount && componentWillRecieveProps to Holders and Containers
+* Slight hack on navbar1 to work for current personal project with DevMountain.
+Needs more work to function correctly.
+* SubNavbar1 now in first stages of being responsive
+* Brand blocks are starting to get worked on, added size prop and outline for responsive behavior, but not responsive yet.
+* Added return to Carousel blocks to see if it fixes unmounting error, will most likely need a lot more work.
+* adjusted setting for toggler 2 to function better with absolute positioning.
+These changes are not currently usable through props and are hard coded, this will change soon.
+* Started on Modul2, not implemented yet
+* improved table of contents
+* updated readme for changes

 **0.2.3**
 * Changed input so a backslash is not needed to seperate child elements, instead use {''} for anything not already wrapped in jsx or another component
 * updated pull quote 1 margin so the name is not cut off